 Following the directions for the screen reader you have chosen to download or paste the text into the screen reader.

-Students who have trouble with this process, should contact Disability Services for assistance at ext 5382.
+Students who have trouble with this process, should contact the Office of Academic Accessibility for assistance at ext 5382.